HL7/bulk-data/spec/export/index.md

     <tr>
       <td><code>patient</code></td>
       <td><span class="label label-info">optional</span></td>
+      <td><span class="label label-info">optional</span></td>
       <td>string of comma-delimited FHIR <a href="https://www.hl7.org/fhir/search.html#reference" target="_blank">reference search parameters</a></td>
       <td>Not applicable to system level export requests.
 When provided, the server SHALL NOT return resources in the patient compartments belonging to patients outside of this list.
-If a client requests patients who do are not present on the server (or in the case of a group level export, who are not members of the group), the server SHOULD return details via an OperationOutcome resource in an error response to the request.
+If a client requests patients who do are not present on the server (or in the case of a group level export, who are not members of the group), the server SHOULD return details via an OperationOutcome resource in an error response to the request.<br /><br />
+      Servers unable to support <code>patient</code> SHOULD return an error and OperationOutcome resource so clients can re-submit a request omitting the <code>patient</code> parameter.
       </td>
     </tr>
     <tr>
       <td><code>_elements</code></td>
       <td><span class="label label-info">optional</span></td>
+      <td><span class="label label-info">optional</span></td>
       <td>string of comma-delimited FHIR Elements</td>
       <td>When provided, the server SHOULD only include the listed elements in the resources returned.
-Elements should be of the form `[resource type].[element name]` (eg. `Patient.id`) or `[element name]` (eg. `id`) and only root elements in a resource are permitted.
-If the resource type is omitted, the element should be returned for all resources in the response where it is applicable.
+Elements should be of the form <code>[resource type].[element name]</code> (eg. <code>Patient.id</code>) or <code>[element name]</code> (eg. <code>id</code>) and only root elements in a resource are permitted.
+If the resource type is omitted, the element should be returned for all resources in the response where it is applicable..<br /><br />
+      Servers unable to support <code>_elements</code> SHOULD return an error and OperationOutcome resource so clients can re-submit a request omitting the <code>_elements</code> parameter.
       </td>
     </tr>
   </tbody>